 Being a teenager is complicated enough without social media.
-Fortunately, there are things you can do to ensure your kids stay safe in the online world of Facebook and Twitter.
+Fortunately, there are things you can do to ensure your kids stay safe in the online world of Facebook, Instagram, and TikTok.

 From tweens to senior citizens, the profusion of smartphones has made sharing our lives online pretty common.
 Whether users like to follow celebs or see pictures of their friends, there’s little of life social media doesn’t touch.
 But, growing up in a world where social media platforms are so prevalent can be complicated.
 And, that doesn’t even address the ongoing issues related to Internet security!
 Fortunately for your teenagers, there are things you can do to keep them healthy-minded both off and online.

 Why Do People Use Social Media?